dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

 workflows
     An array of workflows.
 Each element corresponds to a workflow on Dockstore. name (optional)
-    The optional workflow name that is used to uniquely identify workflows in repositories with multiple workflows.
+    The optional workflow name for a workflow.
+If using a ``/.dockstore.yml`` with multiple workflows, this field is required to uniquely identify workflows in the repository.
     **Each workflow listed must have a unique (or no) name.** subclass
     The descriptor language used for the workflow.
 Supported values include CWL, WDL, NFL (Nextflow), and GXFORMAT2 (Galaxy).